asgharrazavi/msm_analysis_scripts/utils/README.md

 ## MSM related analysis scripts
-Some python utility scripts for extracting information from MSMs (Markov State Models).
+Some python utility scripts for extracting information from MD simulations and MSMs (Markov State Models).